ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

 ```

 This first block makes a connection to the server and tells the library which dataset to use.
-The first line doesn't need to be changed, but if you're working with organisms other than mice you may want to change your dataset.
+The first line won't typically need to be changed, but if you're working with organisms other than mice you may want to change your dataset.
-A list of available datasets can be found in the "Selecting a BioMart database and dataset section of [this post](https://bioconductor.riken.jp/packages/3.4/bioc/vignettes/biomaRt/inst/doc/biomaRt.html).
+A list of available datasets can be found in the "Selecting a BioMart database and dataset" section of [this post](https://bioconductor.riken.jp/packages/3.4/bioc/vignettes/biomaRt/inst/doc/biomaRt.html).

 -----